insapathogenomics/CENTAUR/README.md

 ## _ReporTree_

-_ReporTree_ is a flexible pipeline that facilitates the [detection of genetic clusters and their linkage to epidemiological data](https://genomemedicine.biomedcentral.com/articles/10.1186/s13073-023-01196-1)
+_ReporTree_ is a flexible pipeline that facilitates the [detection of genetic clusters and their linkage to epidemiological data (Mixão et al. 2023)](https://genomemedicine.biomedcentral.com/articles/10.1186/s13073-023-01196-1).

 #### Possible applications
 - Monitoring genetic clusters and perform their characterization in routine surveillance